-Winding back a car's mileage - or 'clocking' as it's commonly known - was very common 20-years-ago but it appears to be making a comeback, and it's not just dodgy-dealers knocking off the miles but car owners appear to be at it too.
+Winding back a car's mileage - or 'clocking' as it's commonly known - was very common 20-years-ago but it’s on the rise again in the UK.

-But the loophole Business Minister Anna Soubry is referring to means the act of altering a car's odometer isn't illegal, but knowingly selling a clocked car is.
+A strange loophole in the UK means the act of altering a car's odometer isn't illegal, but knowingly selling a clocked car is.

 Why do people clock cars?